LucianoPierdona/LucianoPierdona/README.md

 <h1> Hi there 👋</h1>

-<h3>Senior Fullstack Engineer with 6+ years delivering production systems across fintech, e-commerce, and crypto — from legacy PHP migrations to distributed Go microservices — using Node.js, React, AWS, and PostgreSQL.
+<h3>Senior Fullstack Engineer with 6+ years delivering production systems across fintech, e-commerce, and crypto — using Node.js, React, AWS, and PostgreSQL.
 Check out some of my personal and course projects below and feel free to explore my code!</h3>

 ### Spotify Playing 🎧